top of page

 About me.

-I’m passionate about producing films that center underrepresented voices, environmental justice, and feature authentic portrayals of Hawai‘i.
-I’ve worked on productions ranging from intimate, locally driven documentaries in HawaiÊ»i to large-scale international shoots.
-I recently co-directed and produced Island Cowgirls (PBS/Pacific Heartbeat), a feature documentary celebrating Hawaiian cowgirls, and lead produced the award-winning, Hilo shot, narrative feature, Chaperone (Slamdance 2024, Best Breakout Narrative Feature).
+I’m passionate about producing films that center underrepresented voices, advocate for environmental justice, and feature authentic portrayals of Hawai‘i.
+I’ve worked on productions ranging from intimate, locally driven documentaries in Hawaiʻi to large-scale international shoots.
+I recently co-directed and produced Island Cowgirls (PBS/Pacific Heartbeat), a feature documentary celebrating Hawaiian cowgirls, and lead-produced the award-winning, Hilo-shot, narrative feature, Chaperone (Slamdance 2024, Best Breakout Narrative Feature).

 With deep technical expertise in film production and a hands-on creative approach, I love helping storytellers realize their creative vision, secure necessary funding, and execute high-level production logistics.
 Collaboration is at the heart of my work, and I aim to partner with filmmakers, cultural practitioners, and impact organizations to create meaningful, visually compelling stories and ensure that these films not only get made—but reach the right audiences.